MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### Do guest users (not from your tenant) need a license to use Power Automate?

 Yes.
-The guest user must have a Power Automate license assigned through one of the following tenants.
+The guest user must have a Power Automate license assigned through one of the following tenants:

 - The tenant that hosts the flow.
 You can assign them admin trials for temporary access or standalone licenses.
 - The home tenant of the guest user.

 For example, if a guest user has a Power Automate per user license assigned in the home tenant, they can use premium features in the guest tenant that hosts the flow.

-Power Automate, included with Office, Power Automate per user, per user with attended RPA, Power Apps per user, and Dynamics user plans, will have the following characteristics.
+Power Automate—included with Office, Power Automate per user, per user with attended RPA, Power Apps per user, and Dynamics user plans—will have the following characteristics:

 - In the Azure public cloud, these plans are recognized across tenants in guest scenarios because they aren't bound to a specific environment.
 - In Azure national or sovereign clouds, these plans are recognized across tenants in guest scenarios.
 More information: [National clouds](/azure/active-directory/develop/authentication-national-cloud), [Azure geographies](https://azure.microsoft.com/global-infrastructure/geographies/#geographies)